AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 When aspect :ada:`Volatile` is applied to a record type or an object of such a type, all the record components are automatically volatile too.

-For an array type (not a record type), a related aspect :ada:`Volatile_Components` declares that the components of the array type are volatile.
+For an array type (but not a record type), a related aspect :ada:`Volatile_Components` declares that the components of the array type are volatile.
 However, if the :ada:`Volatile` aspect is specified, then the :ada:`Volatile_Components` aspect is automatically applied too,